Sondra Isaminger: Career

+In 1979-1980, Sondra sang lead and was the front person in the pop dance group Mikado.
+This group traveled throughout the west coast, touring in Oregon, Washington, California, Wyoming and New Mexico.
+The band consisted of Brett Von Volkenburg (her husband) and lead guitarist, Sondra Von Volkenburg, John Abraham, drums, Steve Lewis, rhythm guitarist and vocalist, Carl Falls, bassist and vocalist and Anne Baisch, Keyboardist and vocalist.

 In 1982, while still traveling and singing professionally, Isaminger met guitarist John Isaminger.
 For a brief period, the two became rock-and-roll artists and spent time on the road.
 On April 27, 1984, they were married at the Bernalillo County Court House.

 In 1985 their daughter Victoria was born, followed by Michelle in 1988.
 Isaminger became executive director for the John Robert Powers Modeling Agency.

-In 1995, at the age of seven, daughter Michelle was diagnosed with adrenal cortical carcinoma, a condition traced to a genetic tendency called Li-Fraumeni syndrome; after painful and intensive treatment she died in December 1996.
+In 1995, at the age of seven, their daughter Michelle was diagnosed with adrenal cortical carcinoma, a condition traced to a genetic tendency called Li-Fraumeni syndrome; after painful and intensive treatment she died in December 1996.
 Five months later Sondra herself was also diagnosed with a genetic form of cancer, also linked to Li-Fraumeni syndrome.
 She underwent treatment that sent her disease into remission.
 This spurred Isaminger to join the musical group "Under the Influence" and to carry out much community service, including for those affected by cancer.

 With her cancer in remission, Isaminger launched into a campaign of community service and positive activism.
 The popular Christian band “Under the Influence" was formed with her husband John in 1997 and performed original music and cover songs.
 With Calvary Chapel of Albuquerque as a home base and Pastor Skip Heitzig as a friend and mentor, "Under the Influence" organized fundraising and other events aimed at assisting individuals and families in need within the Albuquerque community, including help for the homeless, education of New Mexican prison inmates, Native American outreach and other similar causes.
-Sondra herself founded the program "My New Attitude " aimed at empowering women from all situations and walks of life to fight depression and self-esteem issues.
+Sondra herself founded the program "My New Attitude" aimed at empowering women from all situations and walks of life to fight depression and self-esteem issues.

 In 2003 Isaminger's cancer returned, requiring surgery and aggressive treatments; she died on January 8, 2008.
-The funeral at Calvary Chapel of Albuquerque was attended by numerous family, friends, those she had helped. and local news media.
+The funeral at Calvary Chapel of Albuquerque was attended by numerous families, friends, those she had helped. and local news media.